EyasuTeshome/shifttracker/job-search/peer-interview-practice/new_tool_practice.md

 2. In each interview, follow these steps:
     - The interviewer opens the [following rubric for giving advice](https://docs.google.com/document/d/1aKXJfe0Vd3KsBew8QWNo3C5rh7VShLZfyyvWai_ufTI/edit#). **You should fill it in during the interview if possible.**
     - The interviewer starts [timer (**7 minutes**)](https://vclock.com/timer/#countdown=00:07:00&enabled=0&seconds=420&title=Peer+interviews+practice&sound=xylophone&loop=1).
-    - The interviewer shares the link to online coding tool with the applicant.
+    - The interviewer shares the link to the online coding tool with the applicant.
-    - **The applicant job is to apply the following the guidelines from  [Deal with common issues during live coding: a new tool
+    - **The applicant's job is to apply the following the guidelines from [Deal with common issues during live coding: a new tool
 ](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/peer-interview-practice/new_tool_lesson.md).
-        - For the purpose of this exercise - say aloud what you are doing, so you interviewer can see your thought process.
+        - For the purpose of this exercise, say what you are doing out loud so you interviewer can hear your thought process.
         - ❣️❣️❣️ **IMPORTANT: the point is not to solve the challenge/answer the question but to practice how to quickly get familiar with a new online coding tool.** ❣️❣️❣️

     - The interviewer indicates when the time is up**.